Added to Saved items

 OCD goes far beyond the common perception of handwashing - and it can be extremely debilitating and disrupt all aspects of someone's life, from work to friendships and relationships.
 Simple tasks such as eating, cooking, washing or taking the rubbish out can become impossible.

-"Another point worth noting is that often OCD can leave people feeling very depressed as well as having very low self-esteem, in which case these can also be factors for a person struggling to uphold a normal lifestyle," Shirley says.
+"Also, OCD can leave people feeling depressed as well as having low self-esteem, in which case these can also be factors for a person struggling to have a normal lifestyle," Shirley says.

-Despite the severity of OCD, the term is commonly misused to describe people who like cleanliness or organisation - which diminishes the impact the condition can have on sufferers.
+Despite the severity of OCD, the term is commonly misused to describe people who like cleanliness or organisation - which underestimates the affect the condition can have on people with it.

 "One of the biggest misconceptions regarding OCD is that some people can be a 'little bit OCD'," Shirley says.
 Although we may occasionally have intrusive thoughts, have feelings of anxiety or be superstitious, it is not the same as having the condition.